jmding8/MercuryKeyboard/README.md

 # Mercury

 Mercury is row staggered keyboard with 42 keys.
-It is designed primarily to be a split, wireless, low-profile keyboard with thumb clusters.
-However it also supports several other configurations including non-split builds, wired builds, and MX height switches.
-If you're looking for a ~40% keyboard with thumb keys but don't want to train to use a columnar staggered layout or are worried about maintaining fluency with traditional keyboards, then Mercury may be a good option for you.
+It is primarily designed as a split, wireless, low-profile keyboard with multiple thumb keys.
+It can also be built in several other configurations including monoblock, wired, and with standard-height MX switches, but full feature parity is not guaranteed for these secondary configurations.
+If you are looking for a 40% keyboard with thumb keys and prefer row stagger then Mercury may be a good option for you.

 ![mercury](/images/mercury.jpg)